-2.8 Conflicts of Duty or Interest
+6.8 Conflicts of Interest

-The ACD and other companies within the Liontrust Group may, from time to time, act as authorised corporate directors and/or investment managers or advisers to other funds which follow similar investment objectives, policies or strategies to those of the funds of the Company.
+The ACD and other companies within the Liontrust Group may, from time to time, act as authorised corporate director to other funds which follow similar investment objectives to those of the Funds of the Company.
 The ACD may also, from time to time, purchase In House Products and units in other collective investment schemes, including those of Strategic Partners where it believes it to be in the best interests of the Company and its Shareholders.
 To mitigate potential conflicts of interest, the ACD will purchase units or shares in collective investment schemes in accordance with its fund selection policy.
 There are periodic reviews of the ACD's compliance with its fund selection policy to ensure it remains in the best interests of the Company and its Shareholders.
 Further information is available from the ACD on request.